-Deploying a Windows VM for SAP ASE with Deployment Manager
+Deploying a Windows VM for SAP ASE with Cloud Deployment Manager

-Deployment Manager treats all of the resources that are created for the SAP ASE system as a single entity called a deployment.
-You can view all of the deployments for your GCP project on the Deployments page in the GCP Console.
+Cloud Deployment Manager treats all of the resources that are created for the SAP ASE system as a single entity called a deployment.
+You can view all of the deployments for your GCP project on the Deployments page in the Cloud Console.

 The following instructions use Cloud Shell, but if you prefer, you can use the Cloud SDK in your local terminal instead.